 How Much Do Micro Inverters Cost?

-The price of micro inverters are $1.15 per Watt as compared to $0.75 per watt for central inverters.
-You can use a power optimizer instead of a micro inverter which does the same thing and costs about $1.00 per Watt.
+The price of micro inverters is $1.15 per Watt as compared to $0.75 per watt for central inverters.
+You can use a power optimizer instead of a micro-inverter which does the same thing and costs about $1.00 per Watt.

 Most panel manufacturers sell panels with micro-inverters.
 The market leaders for power optimizers are SolarEdge and Tigo.

 |Cost per Watt||$0.75||$1.15||$1.00|

 Benefits of micro-inverters

 Micro inverters basically have one sole purpose, to split your system up into single cells so the whole system is not affected by partial shading.

 A central or string inverter means all solar panels are linked together in one big circuit.
 If there is a break in the circuit, the whole system is knocked offline.

 A minor inverter solves this problem by each panel having its own inverter, which means each panel works independently of each other.
 So if 2 panels are shaded on a 20-panel system, the production of power only drops 10% rather than by 100%.

 Yes.
 The difference is they still send the power down to a central inverter to convert power from DC to AC.
 Still, they essentially break your system into independent pieces like the microinverters do, protecting your system from partial shading.
 These turn your DC solar panels into AC solar panels to use directly.